 - Parks & Other Community Services

-The City of San Diego is embarking on an update to the 1988 Uptown Community Plan concurrently with updates to the community plans for Greater Golden Hill and North Park.
 The City's community plans are long range planning documents established as essential components of the General Plan.
 The community plan update process will develop the community-specific detail, relevant policies, and implementation strategies necessary to fulfill General Plan objectives.
 The General Plan sets out a long-range vision and policy framework to guide future development, provide public services, and maintain the qualities that define San Diego over the next 20+ years.
-The recent update to the General Plan shifts focus from how to develop vacant land to how to design infill development and reinvest in existing communities.
-This focus is reflected throughout the Plan, including such topics as sustainable development, urban design, the provision of public services & facilities, mobility and historic preservation.
+The General Plan also has a focus on how to design infill development and reinvest in existing communities.

 City of San Diego